Aryo15/Proxima/docs/installation.rst

 ---------

-This chapter will describe how to set up Supervisor + uWSGI + nginx for FlaskBB as well as document how to use the built-in WSGI server (gunicorn) that can be used in a production environment.
+This chapter will describe how to set up Supervisor + uWSGI + nginx for Ekaayam as well as document how to use the built-in WSGI server (gunicorn) that can be used in a production environment.